What is the antonym of “forbearing”?

 The antonyms of forbearing are impatient, intolerant, and strict.
 These words convey a lack of patience, understanding, or leniency.

-See all the antonyms of “forbearing”
+Explore all Antonyms of “forbearing”

 Learn when and how to use these words with these examples!